TITLE 50: INSURANCE

 SUBCHAPTER z: ACCIDENT AND HEALTH INSURANCE

-a) As required by 45 CFR 154.225(a), when the Director receives a Rate Filing Justification for a rate increase subject to review and the Director reviews the rate increase, the Director will make a timely determination whether the rate increase is an unreasonable rate increase, and submit that decision to CMMS.
+a) When the Director receives a Rate Filing Justification for a rate subject to review under Section 2026.30(a)(2) or (b) and the Director reviews the rate, the Director will make a timely determination whether:

-c) The Director's rate review process includes an examination of the following as required by 45 CFR 154.301(a)(3):
+c) The Director's rate review process for unreasonable rate increases and inadequate rates includes an examination of the following as required by 45 CFR 154.301(a)(3):

 1) The reasonableness of the assumptions used by the health insurance issuer to develop the proposed rate increase and the validity of the historical data underlying the assumptions;